-- Disk space allocation for the /var/adm/dms/dmsN . alpha environments - Disk space allocation for the /clients area - Individual DMS client information
+- Disk space allocation for the /var/adm/dms/dmsN .alpha environments - Disk space allocation for the /clients area - Individual DMS client information

-Disk Space Required for Dataless Environments Use this worksheet to calculate the amount of space required for a single $/\text{var/adm/dms}$ file system.
-If you want multiple $/\text{var/adm/dms}$ environments, you must prepare a separate sheet for each environment.
-Each environment has a number: the first is $/\text{var/adm/dms/dms0.alpha}$, the second is $/\text{var/adm/dms/dms1.alpha}$, and so on.
-Fill in the number of this $/\text{var/adm/dms/dms}$ n. alpha environment on the top line.
-Disk Space e for the /var/adm/dms/dmsalpha File Syste em . ppropriate subset size information, follow these steps to find e you need for a $/var/adm/dms/dms$ n . alpha environments Step 1 Decide which subsets and layered products you want to in add up their total sizes in megabytes, and enter the sums Subset names and descriptions are located in the Installati subset sizes are located in the Release Notes . here.
-MANDATORY subset space: МВ OPTIONAL subset space: МВ Layered product space: МВ Step 2 Add up the sizes from step 1 to arrive at the amount of sp your dataless environment will require. ace Subtotal: MB Step 3 Allocate an additional 10% of the space from step 2 for file system administration and other information.
-Enter that number here: 10% overhead space: .MB Step 4 Add together the amounts of space from steps 2 and 3.
-The total is the amount of space you should allocate for th environment. is Total space for/var/adm/dms/dmsalpha: МВ
+Disk Space Disk Space Required for Dataless Environments /var/adm/ environmen Each environthe second rksheet to calculate the amount of space required for a single dms file system.
+If you want multiple /var/adm/dms ts, you must prepare a separate sheet for each environment.
+In the sa number: the first is /var/adm/dms/dms0.alpha, is /var/adm/dms/dms/dms1.alpha, and so on.
+Fill in the number of adm/dms/dms n.alpha environment on the top line.
+Disk Spac e for the /var/adm/dms/dmsalpha File System opropriate subset size information, follow these steps to find how e you need for a $\sqrt{\frac{dm}{dm}}$ of $\frac{dm}{dm}$ alpha environment: Step 1 Decide which subsets and layered products you want to install, add up their total sizes in megabytes, and enter the sums here.
+Subset names and descriptions are located in the Installation Guide ; subset sizes are located in the Release Notes .
+MANDATORY subset space: MB OPTIONAL subset space: MB Layered product space: MB Step 2 Add up the sizes from step 1 to arrive at the amount of space your dataless environment will require.
+Subtotal: MB Step 3 Allocate an additional 10% of the space from step 2 for file system administration and other information.
+Enter that number here: 10% overhead space:MB Step 4 Add together the amounts of space from steps 2 and 3.
+The total is the amount of space you should allocate for this environment.
+Total space for/var/adm/dms/dmsalpha: MB

-Disk Space for the /clients File System Using the appropriate memory size information for your clients, follow these steps to find how much space you need for the /clients area.
-Step 1 To allow at least 30 megabytes(MB) for an individual client's root area, multiply the number of clients in the /clients area by 30.) x 30 = Number of clients (Step 2 Allocate an additional 15 MB per client for files added by users.
+Disk Spa ce for the /clients File System ~ appropriate memory size information for your clients, follow these nd how much space you need for the /clients area.
+Step 1 To allow at least 30 megabytes(MB) for an individual client's root area, multiply the number of clients in the /clients area by 30.
+Number of clients () x 30 = MB Step 2 Allocate an additional 15 MB per client for files added by users.
 Multiply the number of clients by 15 and enter that value here.
 Number of clients () x 15 = MB Step 3 Allocate an additional 15 MB for clients that have partial kernel build areas.
-Multiply the number of clients with partial kernel build areas by 15 and enter that value here.) x 15 = MB Number of clients (Step 4 Allocate an additional 100 MB for clients that have full kernel build areas.
-Multiply the number of clients with full kernel build areas by 100 and enter that value here.) x 100 = MB Number of clients (Step 5 Add the above figures.
+Multiply the number of clients with partial kernel build areas by 15 and enter that value here.
+Number of clients () x 15 = MB Step 4 Allocate an additional 100 MB for clients that have full kernel build areas.
+Multiply the number of clients with full kernel build areas by 100 and enter that value here.
+Number of clients () x 100 = MB Step 5 Add the above figures.
 The total is the amount of space you should allocate for the /clients area.
 Total space for /clients file system: MB